RubyLearning/blog/content/post/2007/02/24/write-ruby-code-faster-with-ed-for-windows.md

 ---
-title: "Write Ruby code faster with ED for Windows"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-02-24"
-layout: post
 categories:
 - news
 - ruby
+date: 2007-02-24
+layout: post
+title: Write Ruby code faster with ED for Windows
 ---

 ED4W is a full featured Programmer's Editor/IDE with support<!--more--> for 30+
 languages.
 It includes all of the editing capabilities you would expect, plus a built-in Source Database Engine that tracks every class, method,